 But building the pool itself is another matter to consider for someone unfamiliar with putting together large projects.
 In most cases, it’s much easier and safer to let a pro handle the installation so there are no issues with leaks or improperly installed features.

 Q. How much do inground vs. semi-inground vs. above-ground pool costs compare?

 Inground pools cost between $38,719 and $69,599, while semi-inground pools cost just $6,000 to $20,000.
 Above-ground pool costs are the cheapest with a typical cost range of $1,037 to $5,893.

 Q. What brand of above-ground pool is best?

 Everyone has different tastes; some may not like the idea of an inflatable pool, while others might really appreciate their value for a low cost.
-The best above-ground pool is the one that meets your needs, matches your budget, and brings family and friends together for an afternoon of fun.
+The best above-ground pool is the one that meets the homeowner’s needs, matches their budget, and brings family and friends together for an afternoon of fun.

 Q. Can I turn my above-ground pool into a saltwater pool?

 It depends.
-If you have a pool with a metal frame, it’s not recommended to turn it into a saltwater pool since the steel will deteriorate quickly.
-But if you have a hard-sided pool with a vinyl liner, it’s fairly easy to switch from chlorine to saltwater.
-Talk with a local pool maintenance company about what kind of saltwater generator will work best, and what type of filters and maintenance supplies you’ll need.
+If the pool has a metal frame, it’s not recommended to turn it into a saltwater pool since the steel will deteriorate quickly.
+But for a hard-sided pool with a vinyl liner, it’s fairly easy to switch from chlorine to saltwater.
+Homeowners will want to talk with a local pool maintenance company about what kind of saltwater generator will work best, and what type of filters and maintenance supplies are needed.

 Q. Can I Install an above-ground pool on any surface?